 - Spacing: Is everything optimally positioned in the classroom to minimize distractions?
 Do students have enough space to focus on the tasks at hand without disrupting one another?

 - Strategic seating: Place disruptive students next to classmates who have shown themselves to be a positive influence.
-Similarly, keep students who have negative influences on each other apart.
+Similarly, separate students who have negative influences on each other.

 - A cool-down space: Consider creating a space for students to go if they’re not behaving appropriately, or if their emotions are running high.
 Depending on the details of your behavior plan and the specific interventions you’ve chosen, students may choose to visit the cool-down space themselves.